nathanielward/nathanielward.github.io/_posts/2025-12-27-act-of-delight.md

 The instruction manual leans into it:

-> - After years of thorough scientific research, we came to a solution => At the end of each chapter, you will be told a specific amount of bears to consume.
+> After years of thorough scientific research, we came to a solution => At the end of each chapter, you will be told a specific amount of bears to consume.
+>
-> - ﻿﻿Eating an incorrect amount than prescribed in the manual might lead to a sudden boost of energy.
+> Eating an incorrect amount than prescribed in the manual might lead to a sudden boost of energy.
 Please consult a professional in the closest candy store.
 >
 > Hide the Haribo for now!
 From our experience, an unattended bag with sweets will suddenly disappear.
 Confirmed by multiple cases all around the World.